ibm-cloud-docs/cloud-infrastructure/encryption-classic-infra.md

 ## Customer-managed encryption
 {: #customer-managed-encryption}

 Some workloads or use cases require full customer control over the encryption, including key management.
-You can use the following information to learn about possible methods to achieve customer-managed encryption within the standard {{site.data.keyword.cloud}} Classic infrastructure feature set.
+You can use the following information to learn about possible methods to achieve customer-managed encryption within the standard {{site.data.keyword.cloud}} classic infrastructure feature set.
 You can implement any of the following options: {{site.data.keyword.keymanagementserviceshort}}, LUKS encryption for {{site.data.keyword.blockstorageshort}}, file-level encryption options for {{site.data.keyword.filestorage_short}}, and server-side encryption for {{site.data.keyword.cos_full_notm}}.
 Most of these customer-managed encryption options require manual setup.

 ### Key Protect
 {: #key-protect}